MicrosoftDocs/Advertising-docs/BingAds/hotel-service/manage-hotel-campaigns.md

 To pause a subaccount, set the `Bid` or `Budget` property to zero (0.0).
 All hotels in the paused subaccount will not serve.
 To activate the subaccount, set `Bid` and `Budget` to a value greater than zero.

 To update a subaccount, send a PATCH request.
-The body of the request contains a [SubAccount](../hotel-service/reference.md#subaccount) object with only the properties that you want to update.
-This example shows adding multipliers.
+The body of the request is a [SubAccount](../hotel-service/reference.md#subaccount) object.
+Include only the properties that you want to update.
+This example shows updating multipliers.

 ```
 PATCH https://<host>/Travel/V1/Customers(<customerid>)/Accounts(<accountid>)/SubAccounts('<subaccountid>') HTTP/1.1